sethukumaran/IMDB-Movie-Data-Analysis/README.md

-IMDB Movie Dataset Exploratory Data Analysis (EDA)
+# 🎬 IMDB Movie Dataset Analysis

-Objective:
-The goal of this project is to perform Exploratory Data Analysis (EDA) on an IMDB movie dataset to uncover insights related to movie ratings, runtime, genres, budgets, gross revenue, and other attributes that contribute to a movie's success.
+This project involves performing **Exploratory Data Analysis (EDA)** on the IMDB movie dataset to derive insights from various movie attributes such as budget, gross earnings, ratings, genres, and more.

-Libraries Used:
-	Pandas
-	Numpy
-	Matplotlib
-	Seaborn
-Key Steps and Highlights:
-1.Data Loading & Preprocessing:
-	Imported dataset using pandas.
-	Handled missing values and removed duplicates.
-	Cleaned columns related to budget, gross earnings, and others by converting them into usable numerical formats.
-2.Exploratory Data Analysis:
-	Descriptive Statistics: Summary statistics for numerical features.
-	Correlation Analysis: Used heatmaps and scatter plots to identify relationships between budget, gross, votes, and score.
-	Found a strong correlation between budget and gross earnings.
-Votes and gross also show a positive correlation.
-3.Visualizations:
-	Created visualizations using matplotlib and seaborn to understand: Top production companies.
-	Year-wise trends in movie release counts.
-Genre-wise distribution.
-Runtime distribution and its relation to rating.
-	Used bar plots, heatmaps, line plots, and scatter plots for comprehensive insight.
+## 📌 Objective

+Analyze and visualize patterns in movie success metrics, including:
+- Which factors most strongly influence a movie’s revenue?
+- How do different genres perform?
+- What trends are visible across years and production companies?

+## 🧰 Tools Used
+- Python (Pandas, NumPy)
+- Seaborn & Matplotlib for visualizations
+- Jupyter Notebook for analysis

-Key Insights:
+## 📊 Key Insights
-High-budget movies generally yield higher gross revenue.
-Movies with higher IMDB scores receive more votes.
-Certain genres like Drama and Action are more frequent.
-A few companies dominate the top-grossing movies.
-Year-wise, there's a steady increase in movie production.
-Outcome:
-This project helps understand what factors potentially influence a movie’s success on IMDB using real-world data.
-It can be extended further with machine learning models for prediction, or deeper statistical analyses.
+- Movies with a higher budget tend to generate higher gross revenue.
+- Higher IMDB scores correlate with more user votes.
+- Certain production companies dominate box office success.
+- Yearly trend shows a steady increase in movie production.

+## 📁 Dataset

+The dataset used contains fields like:
+- Movie title
+- Genre
+- Budget and gross earnings
+- IMDB score and number of votes
+- Runtime
+- Company, country, and release year

+## 📉 Sample Visualizations

+- Correlation heatmaps
+- Top 10 production companies
+- Gross earnings by year
+- Genre-wise count and rating analysis

+## ✅ Conclusion

+This analysis helps identify key contributors to a movie’s performance on IMDB.
+It provides a solid base for further modeling or business decisions in the media and entertainment industry.